ASU is committed to reducing its energy consumption, increasing efficiency, and minimizing harmful emissions related to energy consumption.

 ASU's comprehensive Green Purchasing Policy covers energy, water, toxins and pollutants, biobased products, forest conservation, recycling, packaging, green building, and landscaping.

 Introduced in 2007-08 for employees of the Global Institute of Sustainability, ASU Human Resources established criteria for evaluating staff on their sustainability efforts and conscientiousness.
-The criteria will be introduced university wide by Fall 2010.

 The Small Business and Diversity Program provides small and disadvantaged businesses with a fair opportunity to compete with large and national businesses to supply services and products to the university.